2ndSightLab/ai-tracker/fixed.md

 Typos cuz these are just notes for me...
 The way I'm ordering this is weird sorry.
 I write the date/time adn stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+6/11/2026 12:36 AM

+🟢  DUPLICATED WHAT IS IN XML FILES AGAIN.
+So tired of this.
+I cannot get this proejct done correctly.
+The XML files track management type resources.
+This is all in the readme.
+Instead of using the data to list the managemet type reousrces the model put it all in the code and duplicated all the code and variables agian.
+Fixing.

 6/11/2026 9:30 PM

 🟢 reallizing I need a separate list for resources - adding.